VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 3. Click
   <img src="../../../assets/images/image2013-11-22_15_28_31.png" />
   to launch wizard.
-4. In the wizardВ Step 1 set import type "Product", select property set, click "Select file" navigate toВ ImportsВ folder and choose the products import file as template.
+4. In the wizard Step 1 set import type "Product", select property set, click "Select file" navigate to Imports folder and choose the products import file as template.
 The column delimiter and name will be set automatically.
 Leave other properties default.

 The wizard step should look like on screenshot below:

 <img src="../../../assets/images/image2013-11-22_16_49_22.png" />

 5. Click "Next" to proceed to Step 2.
-6. The system automatically identifiedВ which columns match entity properties.
-The import file doesn't contain the requiredВ **Start Date**В property, it's set automatically to current date.
+6. The system automatically identified which columns match entity properties.
+The import file doesn't contain the required **Start Date** property, it's set automatically to current date.
 Also check if properties are mapped correctly by automatic mapping.
 The mapping should look like on the screenshot below.

-> **Is Active**В should be set to True as products should be visible in the store,В **Is Buyable**В set to False as products can't be sold directly, only variation of the product can be sold.
+> **Is Active** should be set to True as products should be visible in the store, **Is Buyable** set to False as products can't be sold directly, only variation of the product can be sold.
 > <img src="../../../assets/images/image2013-11-25_10_16_37.png" />

 7. Finish the wizard.